Marriage is, without a doubt, one of the most complex things to maintain and keep the spark alive, especially after a certain amount of time.

 All of these will wake up the warmth that’s been sleeping for some time and the more you practice it, the more you’ll feel closer to each other.

-If you’re not sure how to deal with all of this on your own and you want to get a third opinion, consider visiting a family therapist or a relationship therapist who will give you plenty of helpful relationship tips and relationship advice that will improve your marriage.
+If you’re not sure how to deal with all of this on your own and you want to get a third opinion, consider visiting a family therapist or a relationship therapist who will give you plenty of helpful relationship tips and marriage advice that will improve your union.

 Now, according to relationship and marriage expert Dr. John Gottman, couples usually spend around six years in an unhappy marriage before seeking help.